Magesh8303/Assignment/README.md

 ### configuration changes

-1.we should chnage the log file folder path in "src/main/resouce/log4j2.xml".
+1.If we using other then windows OS then we should chnage the log file folder path in "src/main/resouce/log4j2.xml".
-Colon D: is a defalut path in our demo application.
+D colon is a defalut path in our demo application.

 2.Once the build is succeed.Application runs in 8086 port.
 URL:http://localhost:8086/demo/test